IRL2/nanover-server-py/README.md

 If you are having autoconnecting to servers, you can run `nanover-essd-list` to verify which local network servers are visible to your machine.

-## Citation and External Libraries
+## Citation and external libraries

 If you find this project useful, please cite the following papers: